 Responsibility of CSWIP 3.0 welding Inspector

-after we joined cswip 3.0 visual welding inspection course and pass the exam, we have responsibility in the area of visual welding inpection.
+after we joined CSWIP 3.0 visual welding inspection course and pass the exam, we have responsibility in the area of visual welding inspection.

 - Post weld visual inspection

 Visual inspection and dimensional check of completed weld against specification requirements and drawings.

 and under the supervision of a Welding Inspector or Senior Welding Inspector: